Make Excel data work well with Q&A in Power BI

 If your workbook has a Power Pivot data model, you can do even more optimizations.
 Read Demystifying Power BI Q&A part 2 from our in-house team of natural language experts.

-Open the dataset in Power BI Desktop.
+Open the semantic model in Power BI Desktop.
 Create new columns and measures, concatenate fields to create unique values, and classify data by types such as dates, strings, geography, images, URLs, and more.

 - Q&A for Power BI business users

 - Use Power BI Q&A to explore your data and create visuals